thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If no error occurred during the attributes or latest telemetry retrieval.
+  * If no error occurred during fetching of tenant's attributes or latest telemetry.
 * **Failure:**
   * If unsupported originator type found.
   * If originator does not have assigned tenant.
-  * If unexpected error occurs during the attributes or latest telemetry retrieval.
+  * If unexpected error occurs during fetching of tenant's attributes or latest telemetry.

 This node functions similarly to the Customer attributes node.
 The key difference is that this node retrieves attributes or latest telemetry from the Tenant, while the Customer attributes node retrieves them from the Customer.
 For a usage example, please refer to the [Customer attributes node](/docs/user-guide/rule-engine-2-0/enrichment-nodes/#customer-attributes).